 “Several popular antivirus products are affected by a type of vulnerability that allows an attacker to escalate privileges on a compromised system by abusing the quarantine feature, a researcher warned on Friday.
 Once an attacker hacks into a system, they might need to somehow obtain higher privileges in order to access information that would allow them to move laterally within the network.
 An information security auditor at an Austria-based security firm, claims to have discovered a new way to achieve this: abusing the uarantine feature of some antiviruses.
 The attack method, dubbed by the researcher AVGater, relies on a combination of flaws and known techniques.
 According to the researcher, an attack starts with a malicious DLL file being placed into quarantine by the antivirus software.”

-“Several MailChimp Accounts Compromised as Phishing Attack Impersonates Major Brands – Aldi, Bunnings, Amcal and Others.
+“Several MailChimp Accounts Compromised as Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait.
+Attack Impersonates Major Brands – Aldi, Bunnings, Amcal and Others.
 In the latest example of brandjacking, this evening we are seeing a run of phishing emails impersonating major retail brands.
 The criminal emails are leveraging several different compromised MailChimp accounts to bypass traditional email scanning software, and then using the power of major household name brands to entice users to click.
 Despite being simple HTML emails that are emanating from the compromised MailChimp accounts, the emails are well formatted and could be easily mistaken for the real thing by unsuspecting recipients.
 Carrying links that redirect to a survey page, they ultimately lead users to a phishing page to steal their credentials and to deliver adware”